auryreyes/azure-nsg-network-protocols/README.md

 Dynamic Host Configuration Protocol (DHCP) is a network protocol that assigns an IP address to devices when they are first connected to the network.

+**DHCP**
-Back in Wireshark, filter for DHCP traffic only.
-From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew).
+- Back in Wireshark, filter for DHCP traffic only.
+- From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew).
 Observe the DHCP traffic appearing in WireShark.

 <p>
 <img src="https://i.imgur.com/WzwYmLT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>